Dallinger/Dallinger/docs/source/demoing_dallinger.rst

 -  :doc:`installing_dallinger_for_users`
 -  :doc:`developing_dallinger_setup_guide`

-To test out Dallinger, we'll run an example experiment in debug mode.
+To test out Dallinger, we'll run a demo experiment in debug mode.
 From a terminal within the Dallinger directory, run

 ::

-    cd examples/bartlett1932
+    cd demos/bartlett1932
     dallinger debug

 You will see some output as Dallinger loads.
 When it is finished, you will